wjjcdy/self_driver_project/README.md

 ### Traffic Light classifed
 This part is used for classfied the traffic light is red or not.
 I created the model with using TensorFlow's Object Detection API.
 I refer to the following two blogs for training traffic light detection model.
 * [Tensorflow object detection API Installed](https://www.cnblogs.com/zongfa/p/9662832.html)

 **Importance: must download version 1.4.0,only with this version training mode which can work in this project well**
 * [Tensorflow object detection API Course training my model](https://www.cnblogs.com/zongfa/p/9663649.html)

 The steps I created the classfied model is follows:
 * First, I used the this project to save the whole image to *.png file from the ros topic which is /image_color.
 The images include simulator and real world training bag.

-* I used the labelImg (https://github.com/tzutalin/labelImg)tool to label pictures manually.
+* I used the [labelImg] (https://github.com/tzutalin/labelImg) tool to label pictures manually.
 I labeled three kinds labels include red light, yellow light and green light.
 So that I can classfy the traffic light just based on detection not used classfied model.

 * I trained the traffic light detection model based on two model architectures include Faster R-CNN Resnet 101 and ssd_mobilenet_v1_coco.
 By comparison detecion reslut, at last I used the ssd_mobilenet_v1_coco model architecture.

 * I trained two models based on the simulator and the real world data bag, respectively.
 Because the feature of the traffic light from simulator and training bag is different.

-* I writed tl_classifier.py based on the object_detection_tutorial.ipynb(https://github.com/tensorflow/models/tree/master/research/object_detection).
+* I writed tl_classifier.py based on the [object_detection_tutorial.ipynb](https://github.com/tensorflow/models/tree/master/research/object_detection).

 The classified result:
 * I test the traffic light detection function in the simulator with site.launch.
 The detection rate is very well.The classifier result examples: